nicsig/config/.vim/UltiSnips/README.md

 last  visual selection.
 It  is NOT  a tabstop:  by default,  UltiSnips does  not select it, and therefore does not position the cursor somewhere near it.

-OTOH, `$0` is a TABSTOP.
+OTOH, `$0` IS a tabstop.
 And as all tabstops, it can have a placeholder.
 We can use this  property to select  the contents of `${VISUAL}`  by writing it  as the placeholder of `$0`.
 Or any other tabstop.